alpaca-core/acord/README.md

 Here's a list of the major acord-related features we're planning to work on in the coming weeks on the road to beta.

+> [!NOTE]
-> Most of the work for the roadmap will be done in [alpaca-core/alpaca-core-sdk](https://github.com/alpaca-core/alpaca-core-sdk/) and the other repos.
+> Most of the work for the roadmap will be done in [alpaca-core/alpaca-core-sdk](https://github.com/alpaca-core/alpaca-core-sdk/) and other repos.

 * Specify and implement a more robust schema system.
 This includes:
     * Specifying schema definitions